 About Me

-I am an Electrical and Electronics Engineer working at the intersection of Deep Learning and Computer Vision.
-My research focuses on building efficient, scalable AI systems — from model architecture design to real-world deployment.
-I am particularly interested in knowledge distillation, object detection, and representation learning.
+I am an Electrical and Electronics Engineer working at the intersection of Deep Learning and Computer Vision — currently focused on building efficient, scalable AI systems across the full stack: from model architecture design and training to real-world deployment.
+My work spans knowledge distillation, object detection, and representation learning, with an emphasis on production-grade applied research.

 Research Interests